ksulima/Neural_Machine_Translation_Polish_Language/README.md

 I received performance on original dataset **f1-score = 0.33** compared to **f1-score = 0.39** on dataset transformed with subword.
 This accounts for **17% improvement** in favour of subwords units.

-Optionally I calculated Receiver Operating Characteristic (ROC) for each variant and plotted below.
+Below Receiver Operating Characteristic (ROC) plotted for each variant.
+Gini coefficient improved from 0.60 to 0.66.

 <img src="https://github.com/ksulima/Unsupervised-method-to-NPL-Polish-language/blob/master/images/roc_baseline_subwords.png" width="500" height="350">